COMMENT OF JANUARY 30, 2017 WITH ADDENDUM

 This commenter prefers Deep to Circuitous - not counting linear augmentation due to the grade, which in this case would not be much at 1.42% - so the shorter route is achieved at the expense of having the north end of the New London Station about 20' deeper than it might otherwise be: -104' at top of rail, or about 112' below the curb.

-A breezeway, enclosed in winter, giving off the listed station building at center and running past a planted courtyard with the curved ticket office window (a retractable roof might benefit year-round uses) would lead to a skylit pavilion envisioned as being octagonal and located over one of the shafts built to sink the TBMs, containing a few large elevators.
+A breezeway, enclosed in winter, giving off the listed station building at center and running past a planted courtyard surrounding the curved ticket office window (a retractable roof might benefit year-round uses) would lead to a skylit pavilion envisioned as being octagonal and located over one of the shafts built to sink the TBMs, containing a few large elevators.
 The length of the breezeway is discretionary depending on the position of the subsurface station structures.
 The tracks seen in the picture would be removed.
 The station expansion is seen as being of painted or bare wood or clapboard (for contrast) with plenty of glass and some metal hardware; and having a peaked, segmented roof with overhang above its pavilion, offset by a subtending clerestory to help accommodate superstructure of the elevators, which would be reached at center on a somewhat lower level, accessed from the waterfront side by two broadly curving stairs and a single, preferably open, lift - providing plenty of geometric interest in the annexed-waiting-room/covered-ferry-access structure with surrounding outside benches facing the harbor.

 Beneath: a three-track, two-platform station of 2100' could be achieved by launching two TBMs past each other in opposite directions.
 Since the location does not lend itself readily to double-bore tunneling, the proposed grades are geared to a single tunnel with a minimum inside diameter of 32.5'.
 They are based on U.S. topography and bathymetry maps, and the satellite elevations feature of Google Earth, which is discussed in detail in the presentation on the "Connecticut Shortcut" found below.